Blog

 Viral conjunctivitis is a self-limiting condition, and the commonest cause of a red eye presentation in general practice.
 It is typically caused by adenovirus.
 Other, less common viruses include herpes simplex, herpes zoster, enterovirus, and coxsackie virus.

-Since opening in November 2014, Dr Dana Robaei and the team at Forest Eye Surgery have been working closely with local optometrists and general practitioners, offering regular educational seminars to assist them with the accurate and timely diagnosis of patients in the Northern beaches and North Shore areas.
+Since opening in November 2014, Dr Dana Robaei and the team at Forest Eye Surgery have been working closely with local optometrists and general practitioners.

 Unit 11, Building 7